 Should I switch to Squarespace 7?

-Squarespace 7 is our newest platform.
+Squarespace 7 is our current platform.
 It features modern, visually engaging templates and a simplified interface.

 Benefits of Squarespace 7